kespinozacc29/kespinozacc29/README.md

-  📫 How to reach me:
+  📫 Cómo comunicarse conmigo:
-  Mail me at "web.codewhite@gmail.com" or scroll to bottom of the page of "https://codewhiteweb.cf" and find CONTACT ME
+  Enviéme un correo electrónico a "kespinozacc29@gmail.com" or scroll to bottom of the page of "https://codewhiteweb.cf" and find CONTACT ME